 Chinese New Year’s Eve in Guangzhou

-In China, Chinese New Year is a time for family, reunion and togetherness.
-But that’s not to say we’re not welcome too.
-The friendly people of Guangzhou embracing Raff and Sugarpuff like long lost relatives.
+In Guangzhou, Chinese New Year is a time for family, reunion and togetherness.
+But that’s not to say we’re not welcome too, the friendly Guangzhou natives embrace us like long lost relatives.
 Indeed, my boy’s curly blonde hair proves so popular it practically needs its own PR agent!

 There’s more colour as family homes are festooned with decorations to drive away bad luck and welcome in the good stuff, which means a heap more of those radiant red lanterns, as well as chunlian (good wishes scrawled in Chinese calligraphy, in black ink on red paper) paper cuttings of auspicious figures, and paintings of legendary figures.
 And, of course, there are plenty of those blooming flowers and kumquat trees from the markets.

-Many people make the journey back to their hometowns to join their extended families for the real star of the Chinese New Year festivities, food!
+Many people make the journey back to their hometowns to join their extended families for the real star of the Chinese New Year festivities in Guangzhou, food!
 At these lavish reunion feasts tables are laden with dishes that symbolise wealth, including whole fish (representing completeness and abundance), two-foot long changshou mian (longevity noodles) and plump jiaozi (dumplings said to resemble ancient gold ingots).

 When Raff hears that the more dumplings he eats during the festivities, the bigger fortune he will attract over the coming year, he sets what may be a world record in jiaozi consumption.
 Seriously, if there is any truth to the tale, the kid’s going to be a billionaire by the end of the week.